 - The Hock – Just like the pork shoulder primal, the leg primal also includes the hock, which is located at the end of the shank and is often referred to as shanks, pork knuckles or rear leg ham hocks.
 While this portion can be slow-cooked and served as an entree, it’s more commonly used as flavorings in soups, stews and other dishes.

 - The Foot – Again, like the pork shoulder, the pork leg primal also includes the feet.
 Since the rear feet are bigger than the front feet, these are the ones used for recipes like pickled pig’s feet.
 Slow-cooking is also a must with this portion as it helps tenderize the thick skin and connective tissue.

 A Final Word on Pork Cuts

 Learning to properly break down large pork cuts does take practice, but the effort pays off in the end.
-When you’re able to purchase primals, or even go whole hog, you get to decide what the final cuts will be – how thick you want your steaks, how much fat you want trimmed or left, whether that particular chop will be boneless or bone-in.
+When you’re able to purchase primals, or even go whole hog, you get to decide what the final cuts will be and all the little details that make your final dishes just a bit more delicious.
+This includes how thick you want your steaks, how much fat you want trimmed or left, and whether that particular chop will be boneless or bone-in.

 All in all, it saves you the hassle of trying to find exactly what you’re looking for at the local grocer or butcher – not to mention that, pound for pound, it’s less expensive to process the meat yourself.More on Meat: The F.N.
 Sharp Guide to Meat Cuts

 Try Breaking Down Some Pork for These F.N.
 Sharp Recipes

 Instant Pot Pulled Pork with Radish Jalapeno Slaw Recipe